fronzbot/githass/README.md

 - Light control based on device presence and sun status
 - Theromstat control based on outside temperature and device presence (away mode)
 - HA Reset notifications and memory leak notifications
+- Nightly data storage for daily average/max/min to be displayed as a graph in the front end (to get long-term history)

 ### Notes:
 1. I use secrets.yaml to hide sensitive information (like API keys)